DUET: Optimizing Training Data Mixtures via Feedback from Unseen Evaluation Tasks: Optimizing Training Data Mixtures using DUET

 \textbf{IF-driven estimator}.
-We construct the IF-driven estimator in the following manner: \textit{first}, for each dataset $D_i \in \mathcal{D}$ from the training domains, we fine-tune a separate, potentially smaller, LLM on that dataset. \textit{Second}, we derive the IF value of every training data point w.r.t.~the trained LLM for its respective domain (this can be computed and stored beforehand; more details in App.~\ref{app:IF-details}). \textit{Lastly}, given a mixing ratio $r$ proposed at each iteration, we perform weighted sampling from each domain based on each data point's IF value within the domain dataset (instead of uniform sampling as mentioned previously) until we satisfy the mixing ratio $r$.
+We construct an IF-driven estimator in the following manner: \textit{first}, for each dataset $D_i \in \mathcal{D}$ from the training domains, we fine-tune a separate, potentially smaller, LLM on that dataset. \textit{Second}, we derive the IF score of each training data point w.r.t.~the trained LLM for its respective domain (this can be computed and stored beforehand; more details in App.~\ref{app:IF-details}). \textit{Lastly}, given a mixing ratio $r$ proposed at each iteration, we perform weighted sampling from each domain based on each data point's IF score within the domain dataset (instead of uniform sampling as mentioned previously) until we satisfy the mixing ratio $r$.
 From hereon, we refer to this sampling process as \emph{IF-weighted sampling}.
-For each data domain, there is a higher chance to sample a data point with a higher IF value.
+For each data domain, there is a higher chance to sample a data point with a higher IF score.
 This yields a data mixture sample $\Xs^{IF}$.
 By performing IF-weighted sampling $k$ times, we obtain $k$ samples of IF-weighted data mixtures $\{\Xs_1^{IF},\dots,\Xs_k^{IF}\}$, producing a new \textbf{IF-driven estimator}:

 which estimates the solution of inner optimization problem \ref{eq:inner}.
-Unlike the uniform random estimator mentioned earlier, IF-driven estimator emphasizes selecting data with high IF values, and prior works \citep{saunshi2023understanding} have regarded data points with higher IF values as of higher quality.
-We also discuss more advantages of our IF-driven estimator in App.~\ref{app:further-benefits-if-sampling} .
-Next, we provide empirical evidence on why the IF-driven estimator finds better data mixtures than the uniform random estimator.
+Unlike the uniform random estimator mentioned earlier, IF-driven estimator emphasizes selecting data with high IF scores, and prior works \citep{saunshi2023understanding} have regarded data points with higher IF scores as of higher quality.
+Next, we will discuss the empirical distribution of the IF-driven estimator.